 Almost half a century after World War II, in an abandoned, dust-filled storage shed beside an old photography studio in Esfahan, Iran, Parisa Damandan found a unique collection of stunning Diane Arbus-esque photographs shot by Abolqasem Jala that are reminders of war in general and World War II’s human displacement.
-Four years ago, these discoveries were revealed in a book titled The Children of Esfahan, published in Tehran.
-The images were studio photos of Polish refugee children who found haven in Iran as Germans and Russians laid waste to their homeland.
+These discoveries were revealed in a book titled The Children of Esfahan, published in Tehran.
+The images were studio photos of Polish refugees in Iran, children who found haven there as Germans and Russians laid waste to their homeland.

 My search for the historical roots of photography in my city of birth led me to old photography studios and into the lives of their photographers.
 Early in my research, consulting with older photographers, I realized that the Sharq Photography Studio on Chahar Bagh Street was one of the older studios in the city.
 The studio was still in operation and was being managed by the sons of the late Abolqassem Jala, the accomplished Isfahani photographer.

 Both sons, Reza and Ali Jala, were welcoming of my inquiries and provided valuable information about their father.
 Sharq Photography Studio owed its fame in part to the precision and expertise of Abolqassem Jala in portrait photography and in other parts to his many years of experience in photojournalism and documentary photography.
 The results of his efforts, stored on dusty shelves in the abandoned shed behind the studio, were thousands of forgotten glass negatives packed in old boxes bearing names of Kodak, Agfa, Lumière and Gevaert.
 Each box was carefully marked by the photographer, with information indicating the subject of the photographs as well as their date.
 Over 20 boxes were labeled Lahestani-ha, 1321-23 (“Pols, 1942-44”).